-Loss allowances for the expected credit loss model ("ECL") on cash and cash equivalents and receivables have been measured on a 12-month expected loss basis and reflect the short maturities of the exposures.
-The Company considers that these exposures have low credit risk when the external credit rating of the counterparty is equivalent to the globally understood definition of 'investment grade'.
+Loss allowances for ECLs on cash and cash equivalents and receivables have been measured on a 12-month expected loss basis and reflect the short maturities of the exposures.
+The Company considers that these exposures have low credit risk when the external credit ratings of the counterparties is equivalent to the globally understood definition of 'investment grade'.
 The Company monitors changes in credit risk on these exposures by regularly tracking published external credit ratings of the counterparties.